Bereavement Support Group at PUTNEYMEAD

 What is the format of the group?

-This group is taking format of a closed group, in which the group runs for a set number of weeks with the same participants present every week.
-Groups will usually consist of up to a maximum of 18 people who meet together regularly to talk about their experiences.
+This group is taking format of a rolling group, in which the group participants can join for a number of weeks and leave when support is not needed any longer.
+Groups will usually consist of up to a maximum of 16 people who meet together regularly to talk about their experiences.
 Experienced facilitator will be present to assist the group.
 The group is non-religious and non-denominational.

 - Each person’s grief is unique.
 While you may share some commonalities in your experiences, no two of you are exactly alike.
 Please respect and accept both what you have in common with others and what is unique to each of you.